grafana/grafana/docs/sources/getting-started/strategies.md

 - **Saturation -** Amount of work a resource has to do, often queue length or node load
 - **Errors -** Count of error events

 This method is best for hardware resources in infrastructure, such as CPU, memory, and network devices.
+For more information, refer to [The USE Method](http://www.brendangregg.com/usemethod.html).

 ## RED method